Justin Bieber videography

 Bieber released his fifth studio-album, Changes (2020), which spawned the hit singles "Yummy" and "Intentions", with the former being nominated for Best Music Video at the 2021 iHeartRadio Music Awards.
 Changes followed its predecessor in featuring accompanying music videos for all album tracks titled Changes: The Movement.
 Bieber also released a 10-part YouTube Originals docu-series, Justin Bieber: Seasons, which focused on an array of themes: his life post-hiatus from music, marriage, preparation for new music, and battle against Lyme disease.
 The docu-series amassed 32.65 million views within its first week of release, breaking the record for the most-viewed premiere in its first week of all YouTube Originals.
 The same year, Bieber released a duet with Ariana Grande, "Stuck with U", which won the award for Best Music Video From Home at the 2020 MTV Video Music Awards.
 Bieber starred in DJ Khaled's music video for "Popstar", which received nominations for Video of the Year and Best Direction at the 2021 MTV Video Music Awards.
 The following year Bieber released his highly anticipated sixth studio-album, Justice (2021), which became an international success and produced various hit singles including "Holy", "Lonely", "Anyone", "Hold On", "Peaches", and "Ghost".
 At the 2021 MTV Video Music Awards, "Holy" and "Peaches" were nominated for Best Cinematography and Best Editing, respectively.
 The music video for "Peaches" was also nominated for the Best Music Video at the 64th Annual Grammy Awards and Best Video at the 2021 MTV Europe Music Awards and 2022 iHeartRadio Music Awards, respectively.
 Bieber also released a documentary film titled Justin Bieber: Our World that delves into his personal life and performative preparations towards his 2020 New Year's Eve show on the rooftop of the Beverly Hilton hotel.
 The film was nominated for Best Music Film at the 65th Annual Grammy Awards.
 The same year, Bieber collaborated with The Kid Laroi on "Stay", which became an international hit and its music video was nominated for Best Visual Effects at the 2022 MTV Video Music Awards and Best Music Video at the 2022 iHeartRadio Music Awards, respectively.
 Bieber went on to perform a virtual interactive live show titled "Live in the Metaverse" in collaboration with Wave, which received nominations for Best Metaverse Performance at the 2022 MTV Europe Music Awards and 2022 MTV Video Music Awards, respectively.

-Overall, 11 music videos by Bieber have surpassed over 1 billion views on YouTube (second most of all-time), his most recent being "Beauty and a Beat".
-His YouTube channel is currently the most viewed music channel for an individual on the platform, having attracted over 29.5 billion views.
-With over 70 million subscribers, he remains the most subscribed solo artist on YouTube and held the overall record for six years.
+Overall, 11 music videos by Bieber have surpassed over 1 billion views on YouTube (fifth most of all-time), his most recent being "Beauty and a Beat".
+His YouTube channel is currently the fifth most viewed music channel on the platform behind Bad Bunny, Taylor Swift, BTS, and Blackpink, having attracted over 32.5 billion views.
+With over 74.5 million subscribers, he remains the most subscribed solo artist on YouTube and held the overall record for six years.